AP Degree // Study in English

 Financial Management is a 2-year AP-degree, which includes mandatory subjects, an area of specialization, a 3-month internship and a final project.

 Study start: August 29, 2016.
-Application deadline is March 15 for non-EU/EEA and EU/EEA applicants // July 5 for Danish students.Spring: No intake.
+Application deadline is August 26 for all students.Spring: No intake.

 Admission requirements: Equivalent to a Danish upper secondary education incl. maths and English.